danielcrenna/vault/README.markdown

 -------
 The original Metrics project is Copyright (c) 2010-2011 Coda Hale, Yammer.com

-This idiomatic port of Metrics to C# and .NET is Copyright (c) 2011 Daniel Crenna, Wildbit.com
+This idiomatic port of Metrics to C# and .NET is Copyright (c) 2011 Daniel Crenna

 Both works are published under The MIT License, see LICENSE